 Occasionally, a person will ask to train in order to foster their own personal growth, rather than in preparation to teach the Technique.
 In certain circumstances, Tommy will accept someone into the program for a year’s study for this purpose.

-Beginning February 2015, Tommy will institute a Career/Life Enhancement Training designed to offer more in-depth study of the Alexander work for those who wish to bring the Alexander principles and concepts more directly into their own careers and/or personal endeavors but who are not yet interested in training to teach.
-The course will be taught on weekends and can be taken over one year or more.
+Beginning February 2015, Tommy will institute a Career/Life Enhancement Training designed to offer a more in-depth study of the Alexander work for those who wish to bring the Alexander principles and concepts more directly into their own careers and/or personal endeavors but who are not yet interested in training to teach.
+The course will be taught on weekends and one day during the regulat training course hours and can be taken over one year or more.
 The graduate of this course will be awarded a Certificate of Completion of Advanced Study in the Alexander Technique.

 Whatever the background, age, and perspective of each person in the given program, whether the person is a trainee, guest, or faculty member, as we all explore the work we find the freedom to choose a better course of action than the one we habitually take.
 In taking advantage of that freedom, we truly encounter the depth of our own commitment, not just to the work, but to ourselves and to those around us.

 I’ve been fortunate to have had a number of very impressive and inspirational teachers, in different fields of study.
 However, in my experience, it is rare to come across a teacher who is one of the lights of the generation, someone who is above and beyond even the inspirational.
 If you are lucky enough to encounter a teacher like Tommy Thompson, it is worth doing everything in your power to organize your life in such a way as to be able to study with him.